Stochastic process: Black-Scholes Model

 The key assumption of the Black-Scholes model is that the price of a financial asset, such as a stock, follows a log-normal distribution, with its continuous returns following a normal distribution.
-Although the model has limitations, such as the assumption of constant volatility, it remains widely used due to its simplicity and practical relevance.
+Because of these properties, the model provides a closed-form solution for pricing European-style options.
+The Black-Scholes formula has had a profound impact on financial markets, forming the basis for much of modern options trading.
+Although the model has limitations, such as the assumption of constant volatility and no transaction costs, it remains widely used due to its simplicity and practical relevance.

 Stochastic Volatility Models

 Another significant application of stochastic processes in finance is in stochastic volatility models, which aim to capture the time-varying nature of market volatility.
-The Heston model is a popular example, allowing for the volatility of asset prices to follow its own stochastic process.
-Unlike the Black-Scholes model, which assumes constant volatility, stochastic volatility models provide a more flexible framework for modeling market dynamics, particularly during periods of high uncertainty or market stress.
+The Heston model is a popular example, allowing for the volatility of asset prices to follow its own stochastic process rather than remaining strictly constant.

+In the Heston model, the asset price and its variance are modeled as a system of coupled stochastic differential equations: